Biden tests positive for COVID-19, has 'very mild symptoms'

 "There's a lot of infections across America," White House COVID-19 coordinator Dr. Ashish Jha said May 18, blaming the highly-transmissible variants, as well as relaxing mitigation measures like mask requirements.

 The coronavirus pandemic helped put Biden in the White House, as he pledged to handle COVID-19 better than his predecessor.
-After initial months of success surging the nation’s supply and availability of vaccines, the virus became a morass for the Democrat in the first year of his presidency, as he struggled to boost the country’s vaccination rate and to stay ahead of the unpredictable disease.
+After he had initial months of success surging the nation’s supply and availability of vaccines, the virus became a worse problem in the first year of his presidency as he struggled to stay ahead of the unpredictable disease.

 As cases sharply declined earlier this year, Biden highlighted his administration’s efforts to end the pandemic and help the nation regain a sense of normalcy.
 He said in his March 1 State of the Union address, “It’s time for Americans to get back to work and fill our great downtowns again.”